 - What security standards or compliance requirements do our customers or vendors need us to adhere to?

 - Where are we storing data?

-- What technology controls are required to ensure integrity and backup of data?
+- What technology controls are required to ensure the integrity and backup of data?

 - What processed do we need to change and document?

-- What process and security training is needed for employees so that they can properly handle requests for information?
+- What process, security, and privacy training is needed for employees so that they can properly handle requests for information?

 - Implementation of technology or process and gathering consumer data